PhenixTechOps/examples/Multiview/README.md

 # Instructions

-1. Publish multiple streams using the customer portal.ß
+1. Publish multiple streams using the customer portal.
 2. Generate viewing tokens in the Customer portal under the edgeAuth tab.
 3. Save, start local server and then open in a browser.
 4. Add a viewing token to the text input field and click add channel.